 • Small weight gain.

-V adolescence when the body is actively growing and hormonal changes occur, LLC in children manifests itself:
+IN adolescence, when the body is actively growing and hormonal changes occur, LLC in children manifests itself:

 • Weakness.

-• Feelings of irregularities in the heart rate.
+• Feelings of interruptions in heart rhythm.

 • Increased fatigue.